-Would you like more information on the possibilities of CBS microdata?
-On Tuesday, 23 March from 14:00 to 16:00, ODISSEI is organising a Microdata Access Grant Kick-off event.
-During this event, a variety of speakers will give an introduction to researchers who want to work with microdata and consider applying for the Microdata Access Grant.
-The event is also open to researchers who do not wish to apply now, but who want to hear more about working with CBS microdata.
+Would you like more information on the possibilities of working with CBS microdata?
+On Tuesday, 23 March from 14:00 to 16:00, ODISSEI is organising a CBS Microdata Information Event that also serves as the Microdata Access Grant Kick-off.
+During this event, a variety of speakers will give an introduction to researchers who want to work with microdata, both those who consider applying for the Microdata Access Grant and those who do not wish to apply now, but who want to hear more about working with CBS microdata.
 Each presentation will be followed by a Q&A session.
 Questions about the grant application procedure can be posed in the general Q&A at the end of the programme.

 Find more information about using CBS microdata and the 2021 Microdata Acccess Grant (MAG) call on the Microdata Access webpage.